Guidance

 Low level exposure from the correct use of consumer products that contain formic acid would not be expected to cause adverse health effects.

 Skin contact with formic acid can cause pain, burns and ulcers.
-Eye contact causes pain, twitching of the eyelids, watering eyes, inflammation, sensitivity to light and burns.
+Contact with the eyes causes pain, twitching of the eyelids, watering eyes, inflammation, sensitivity to light and burns.

 Low level exposure from the correct use of household products that contain formic acid would not be expected to cause any adverse health effects.

-• remove yourself from the source of exposure
+You should remove yourself from the source of exposure.

 Additional sources of information